mindspore-ai/mindscience/MindElec/examples/data_driven/pointcloud/S_parameter/README.md

 <!-- /TOC -->

-# Point Cloud Data Scattering Parameters Prediction
+# Scattering Parameters Prediction based on Point Cloud Data

-The conventional electromagnetic simulation method is based on finite element method or finite difference method, which requires a lot of iterative calculation, leads to a long time of calculation and cannot meet the requirements of modern product design for simulation efficiency.
+The classic electromagnetic simulation method is based on finite element method or finite difference method, which requires a lot of iterative calculation, leads to a long time of calculation and cannot meet the requirements of modern product design for simulation efficiency.
 The AI method directly obtains scattering parameters through end-to-end simulation calculation, skipping iterative calculation, greatly improving the simulation speed and shortening the product R&D period.

+In certain product design scenarios, the target structure cannot be described by a fixed set of parameters.
+For these scenarios, we propose a AI calculation method based on point cloud data for , which can predict the scattering parameters of any complex structure (mobile phone, PCB board, etc.).

 # Dataset